agarwalvipin/open_cfa/docs/LOS/Ethics/Reading 89.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** For exam questions, the best course of action when you encounter misconduct is often to **report it to your supervisor or compliance department**.
+💡 CFA Exam Tip ✍️:For exam questions, the best course of action when you encounter misconduct is often to **report it to your supervisor or compliance department**.
 Simply stopping the activity isn't enough; you must take steps to dissociate and protect the integrity of the capital markets.
 </div>
 </div>